mChung89/mChung89/README.md

 I am a full-stack software engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from New York.
 I enjoy programming and all things engineering.
 I am a natural born tinkerer with endless curiosity, always seeking new things to learn even if it's something random.

+I'm currently looking for job opportunities in the New York City area.
+Please reach out to me either through LinkedIn or my email mikechung89@gmail.com!

 ---
 ### :monocle_face: About Me:
 - :construction: I’m currently learning about...
 AWS